-For 2017 we are reprising our online tournament for our Members.
-Beginning on 8th January, it will feature plenty of play at a reasonable leisurely pace, so you can fit games in to your schedule.
+For 2020 we are reprising our online tournament for our Members, and this year there will be two separate events.
+Beginning on 1st April, they will feature plenty of play at a reasonable leisurely pace, so you can fit games in to your schedule.
 It’s free to enter and up for grabs is a unique trophy and the kudos of the title of Online Champion…

 Tournament director: Julia Hayward